 With the help of unlikely allies, the two of them get involved in a war of witches dating from fifteenth-century England and involving one-time kings and queens, witches whose powers even Dia couldn't have imagined.

-Medea is available from goodreads or directly from Amazon, a Kindle edition here and a paperback edition here.
+Medea is available from Amazon, a Kindle edition here and a paperback edition here.

 Synthia: The Autobiography of a Plastic Girl is my most recent finished project.